-  Whilst I was learning to become a personal trainer and then pilates instructor, I was often met with either fear or lack of understanding of my scoliosis.
-Its a tiny one, but it does make me unbalanced and it can cause sciatica when I’ve annoyed it.
+Whilst I was learning to become a personal trainer and then Pilates instructor, I was often met with either fear or lack of understanding of my scoliosis.
+It’s a tiny one, but it does make me unbalanced and it can cause sciatica when I’ve annoyed it.

 I’ve often felt like I was either told to do nothing or too much.
 My body had to fit the exercises, no leeway or modification.
 Squats were supposed to be parallel feet, with a 90 degree bend at the knee and hip.
-There were time when this would make me either frustrated and angry or feel just plain rubbish!
+There were times when this would make me either frustrated and angry or feel just plain rubbish!

 Starting to look and listen

 After I qualified as personal trainer, I wanted to work with back pain.
 Originally I was going to have a focus on nutrition but I soon learnt it wasn’t for me!
 As I started to work with these clients I realised that their bodies moved completely differently to the text books, they were frightened to put their body into a particular movement or range, or they weren’t able to do it yet.
 Now we are all taught to modify and regress exercises when needed.
 But what I began to realise was that I also needed to reassure my clients what it was ok not to be able to do something.

 Make the exercise or movement suit the body